-Transportation improvements can enhance an area's economy and increase the value of land that is adjacent to or served by the transport improvements because the land becomes more accessible and potentially more useful.
+Transportation improvements which enhance an area's economy can increase the value of land that is adjacent to or served by the transport improvements because the land becomes more accessible and potentially more useful.
 Suburban centers provide excellent examples.
 The value of the land in these areas has increased to reflect the advantageous life-styles that the new or improved transportation systems have made possible.
 The land values within the city are obviously also enhanced by the economic development.
-Another good example is along the major interstate highway systems the pass through remote, undeveloped areas.
-However, when you reach an interchange area you usually see evidence of commercial establishments such as hotels, restaurants, service stations, shopping centers and even industrial activity.
-The land at those interchange greatly increased in value when the highway was developed and the interchange established.
+It is important to note that transportation may not always have a positive impact on land values.
+Noise and air pollution accompanying some networks can decrease adjacent land values.